The best Films of 2019

 Despite a dull, non-sequitur title, morally bankrupt characters, and a dreadful final 5-minutes, “Triple Frontier” manages to be a really exciting action flick with a big name cast.
 The direction is sure-handed.
 The pace is relentlessly high.
 The action is believable and easy to follow.
-Almost an awesome ‘guy flick’.
+It is almost an awesome ‘guy flick’.